mcchow/BooksellingReactGo/README.md

 # BooksellingReactGo

 This is a go backend and react frontend project.
-The goal is to build a simple app that handle:<br>
-The application should meet the following criteria via API:
+The goal is to build a simple app that handle the following criteria via API:<br>

 ## A store owner can upload their inventory data to the application<br>
 we have a add book function that add a book to the DB